aws-samples/dms-cdk/README.md

       $ aws configure --profile dms
    ```

-1. Deploy the solution using the profile created above.
+1. Compile and test the solution using the profile created above.
 Provide the account where DMS resources should be provisioned by CDK .

    ```
     $ npm install  ( compiles and installes necessary dependencies)
     $ npm test     (runs unit tests)
    ```

+1. Configure cdk.json file

-1. Deploy the solution
+1. Deploy the solution to your account
    ```
     cdk deploy -c environment="dev" -c account="<YOUR_ACCOUNT_ID>" --profile dms
    ```